-A primary or secondary cell in which electrolyte is restrained from flowing in some way is known as the dry cell.
+A primary or secondary cell in which the electrolyte does not flow in any way is a dry cell.
 Zinc-carbon battery (or the ordinary torch battery) is a dry cell, in which the electrolyte is ammonium chloride paste and the container is the negative zinc electrode.
-It is a development from the Leclanche cell, where the ammonium chloride electrolyte is converted to a gel, to avoid fluid motion, but still supports the movement of charges to allow the current flow.
+It is a development from the Leclanche cell, where the ammonium chloride electrolyte converts into a gel, to avoid fluid motion, but still supports the movement of charges to allow the current flow.

-For specialized purposes, dry cells and batteries have been produced with solid electrolytes.
+For specialized purposes, we can produce dry cells and batteries with solid electrolytes.
 These may contain a solid crystalline salt such as silver iodide and ion exchange membrane or an organic wax with a small amount of dissolved ionic material.
-Such cells deliver low currents, and they are used in miniature cells for use in electronic equipment.
+Such cells deliver low currents, and they are useful in miniature cells for use in electronic equipment.

-What is the difference between Wet Cell and Dry Cell?
+What is the Difference Between Dry Cell and Wet Cell?